rodcinto/CircularReference/README.md

 # CircularReference
-This is a little demonstration of how Circular Reference behave in PHP.
+This is a little demonstration of how Circular Reference behaves in PHP.